 In the early days of the internet, open outbound SMTP servers were the de-facto choice for sending out email given their simplicity of use and minimal set-up required on part of sending clients.
 However, their popularity has declined given the inherent security risks.
 Most services have either been closed or put on blacklists by mail servers.

 A note about dedicated, personal and private SMTP services

 Any server that can implement the SMTP protocol can be theoretically used as an SMTP server.
 So, for example, a simple PHP script running on a local computer can be used to send email using the PhpMail utility.
+If you are a beginner and unsure on how PHP works, you can learn PHP from this tool and send custom PHP mail via SMTP.
 This may well suffice if all you need to do is to send out a low volume of emails for targeted, direct communications.
 But what if you need to send out automated emails such as transactional alerts of run mass outbound email campaigns (e.g. newsletters)?

 Sending out automated emails of any kind will likely be an uphill task if you try to use a personal SMTP server implementation (e.g. Postfix).
 The biggest issue here would be deliverability and passing through those ever-evolving spam filters of mail servers.
 In addition, you may have to make a significant development investment in order to get even basic value-added facilities such as scaling, queuing, webmail, or showing analytics for your outbound campaigns.